hurak/QuantizedStateSystems/docs/src/examples.md

 t = range(tspan[1],tspan[2],length=500)
 ```

 We can now plot the solution.
-We will plot not only the state `x` trajectory for the QSS1 method and the "exact" trajectory obtained from the convolution formula, but we will also plot the quantized state `q`.
-We will also show the (control) input `u`.
+We plot not only the state `x` trajectory for the QSS1 method and the "exact" trajectory obtained from the convolution formula, but we also plot the quantized state `q`.
+In a separate subplot we also show the (control) input `u`.

 ```julia
 using Plots